 Dry roast the moong dal till light brown.
 Soak in water for 15-20 min.

 Pressure cook along with the papaya cubes in 1 cup

 Open the lid after it cools down.

 Temper the oil with panch phoron and dry red chilies.

 Add the bay leaves and ginger and saute for few seconds.

 Add the bittergourd and fry till light brown.

-Add the boiled dal, salt, water and turmeric powder.
-Simmer for 2-3 minutes.
+Add the boiled dal, salt, water & turmeric powder.
+Simmer for 2-3 min.

 When done, add ghee and serve with plain steamed rice.